916850/UPGRAD-/README.md

 ## Overview

-This project aims to build a machine learning model to predict fraudulent credit card transactions.
+Credit card fraud is a significant issue for financial institutions and customers alike.
+The goal of this project is to build a classification model that can predict fraudulent credit card transactions.
+The dataset used contains transactions made by European cardholders in September 2013, comprising 284,807 transactions over two days, with only 492 being frauds (0.172%).

+## Problem Statement

+Credit card fraud involves unauthorized use of someone's credit card information to make purchases or withdraw cash.
+Detecting these fraudulent transactions promptly can save financial institutions and customers from substantial losses.
+Our task is to build a model that can accurately identify such fraudulent transactions.

 ## Project Structure